-Here you learn how to handle error or exception in sql code and log them properly so developer can fix them soon.
+As a sql developer, we must learn how to handle error in sql code and log them properly so other developer can fix them quickly.

 SQL Error handling helps us getting control over Transact-SQL code, as a developer whenever we write any SQL code that runs based on input, if input data is not as expected that may cause error in code, so we should implement error handing whenever we write any sql server stored procedure or triggers, cursor etc, error can happen while inserting, or updating data, also sometimes at the time of deleting data if there is foreign key reference